AYJACKSON-ICS4U/cellular-automata-the-game-of-life-gucci-g4ng/README.md

-## Explanation of Mr. Dan Shiffman's Code
+## Code with Explanation of Mr. Dan Shiffman's Code